Qubes-Community/Contents/docs/common-tasks/opening-urls-in-vms.md

 Configuring dom0 RPC permissions
 --------------------------------

+There are quite a few approaches that one can choose to open file, however the mechanism is the same for all of them: they use the `qubes.OpenInVM` and `qubes.OpenURL` [RPC services](https://www.qubes-os.org/doc/qrexec3/#qubes-rpc-services), usually through the use of the `qvm-open-in-vm` and `qvm-open-in-dvm` shell scripts.

-When using `qvm-open-in-{vm,dvm}` scripts (which in turn use the `qubes.OpenInVM` and `qubes.OpenURL` RPC calls), one may choose if/when a user confirmation dialog should pop up, depending on the RPC call and the `srcVM` / `dstVM` combo.
+One may configure when/if a user confirmation dialog should pop up when `qubes.OpenInVM` and `qubes.OpenURL` RPC calls are used, depending on the RPC call and the `srcVM` / `dstVM` combo.
 See the [official doc](https://www.qubes-os.org/doc/rpc-policy/) for the proper syntax.

+If one wants to automatically select different destination VMs - eg. depending on the site's level of trust, URL/file type, ... - *without* user confirmation - then some logic must exist in `srcVM`, either in the form of a custom wrapper to the `qvm-open-in-vm` script, or a specific application add-on.

 Configuring `srcVM`
 -------------------

+The subsections below list various approaches, each with their pros and cons.

 ### Command-line ###